Gender Equality at Work and Women in Data

 Women being overlooked for promotion may not be overt sexism but down to the choices women have to make.
 Do they want to get involved in after work office politics, spending time networking and entertaining, or do women just want to get on with their job?
-Hardworking career focussed women may be missing out on these higher level roles due to the fact that they avoided an evening or two of getting drunk with the boss.
+Hardworking career focused women may be missing out on these higher level roles due to the fact that they avoided an evening or two of getting drunk with the boss.

 Which seems like a sensible idea as, another thing women chose not to do is to put themselves inadvertently in a situation that may lead to sexual harassment.
 With the Arcadia boss Philip Green being the centre of some sexual harassment and bullying allegations, it is once again headline news.

 I have never been the victim of sexual assault or discrimination but there are a number of incidents that I am now reassessing.
 I accepted them at the time, seeing them simply as the result of being in a fun workplace where people were friends as well as colleagues and regularly socialised together.

 These minor injustices include a copy of The Sun being left daily on the desk behind me and both male and female managers would sit behind me and flick through the pages.
 I’ve had senior managers announce to my team rumours of an office romance I was involved in and all the male team members, including managers, partaking in a Christmas Party tradition of ranking the female graduates by attractiveness.